crowdfundedcures/Affordable/README.md

 Post-Approval Systematic Reviews	1.0
 Bonus for Superiority Evidence (+10%)	+0.1
 How It Works:
 For example, a low-cost therapy supported by a Phase 2 RCT (0.6) with a demonstrated 10% improvement in outcomes (adding 0.1) would receive an evidence probability score of 0.7.
-This score is then combined with the global patient population and cost difference to determine the total cost-saving potential and assign an Affordable Algorithm Ranking
+This score is then combined with the patient population and cost difference to determine the total cost-saving potential and assign an Affordable Algorithm Ranking
 By prioritizing therapies with robust evidence and scalable impact, the Affordable Algorithm ensures the most promising treatments are identified for validation and funding.
 Interventional Pharmacoeconomics (IVPE) Funding Validation of Affordable Therapies What is IVPE?